shaanzie/QuickRef/Theory Concepts/Heterogenous Parallelism/Appendix: Some Interesting Questions.md

 ## Create a thread program that prints treads in order of priorities, both ascending and descending.
 [Extension : Matrix Multiplication (Multithreaded) or Pi calculation]

 Refer to thread_concurrency.c in Code Examples.

+## Why does the CT increase when the registers are doubled?

+## How do you enable and disable SMT?

+## Are there cases where SMT should be disabled?

+## What are the overheads of invalidation based cache coherence protocol?

+## How can you set the affinities of multi-threading?